sandeepsa1/dsa/README.md

 A substring is a contiguous sequence of characters within a string.
 Substring problems find, manipulate, or analyze substrings within a larger string.
 These problems are common in various domains, including text processing, bioinformatics, data compression, and more.
   - Longest Common Substring
   - Longest Palindromic Substring

+### 06-dynamic-programming
+Dynamic Programming (DP) to solve string related problems.
+  - Longest Common Subsequence
+  - Compute the Minimum Number of Operations to Transform One String into Another